cyndis/qmlrs/README.md

 If you are installing Qt5 from source, please note that passing "-noaccessibility" to the configure script disables the qtquickcontrols module.

-## Current limitations

-- The Engine holds ownership of all properties and signal emission requires a reference to one.
-  This means that signals can currently only be emitted from slot handlers making them not very useful.

 ## Example